-One very important element to consider while shopping for a smartphone gimbal is how easy the device is to use.
+One very important element to consider while shopping for a smartphone gimbal is user-friendliness.
 Hardcore enthusiasts who don't mind adjusting the many intricate settings that go into fine-tuning a shot likely won't mind purchasing a model that takes a little bit longer to learn how to use.
-On the flip side, if you just want to get smoother shots or shoot more stable panoramas than you can with your hands, you may want a simpler model.
+On the flip side, if you just want to get smoother shots or shoot more stable panoramas than you can get with your hands, you may want a simpler model.

-If you want a gimbal that you can essentially take out of the box and start shooting with, it'd be hard to top the DJI Pocket 2.
-You don't need to unfold or balance your phone at all while using this model, just turn the device on and start shooting.
-Even linking it to your phone is a breeze because you just use the included Lightning or USB Type C adapter to physically plug your phone into the gimbal.
-Even when it comes time to review or edit your footage, you can pop the MicroSD card out and plug it into your computer to use whatever program you desire or edit on your phone.
+If you want a gimbal that you can essentially take out of the box and start shooting with, it's hard to top the DJI Pocket 2.
+You don't need to unfold or balance your phone at all while using this model; just turn the device on and start shooting.

 Capturing smooth footage is one of the primary purposes of smartphone gimbals.
 For the first part of the stability section of our review, we walked around the lab with each model and analyzed the footage using our expert media team.
 We noted any strange movements or jerks while using each model.
 We then created an obstacle course using road cones and ran through the course with each model on an electric skateboard.
 Next, we used the electric skateboard to ride around on some dirt trails while both following and being chased by our resident hound dog Broadus.
 We analyzed all of the footage side-by-side and had the GearLab team vote on which models produced the best results.
 Lastly, we analyzed the sturdiness and rigidity of the tripods for people who are concerned with stability while shooting static video shots, lapses, and panoramas.